2020 European Tour: Race to Dubai

+Points distribution

+The distribution of Race to Dubai points for 2020 European Tour events were as follows:

+Final standings

+The Race to Dubai was based on tournament results during the season, calculated using a points-based system.

 UK Swing Order of Merit

 With the return of the European Tour after the COVID-19 hiatus and as part of the new Golf for Good initiative – which underpinned all events for the remainder of the 2020 season – a mini Order of Merit ran for all six events in the "UK Swing", with the top ten players sharing an additional £250,000 to donate to charities of their choice.
 The top ten, not otherwise exempt, from the standings of the UK Swing Order of Merit after the first five events received entry into the 2020 U.S. Open.

-Final top 10 players in the UK Swing Order of Merit standings: